BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 you understand it from the perspective of different competing strategies for the same problem.

+This book takes the pragmatic approach of only giving you what you need to solve your problem, starting with the simplest strategies first.
+It's not *possible* to understand everything about concurrency, so requiring that you do so in order to implement the simplest approach necessary to solve your problem is unreasonable and impractical.

 - What does "asynchronous" mean?
   * When a function finishes vs. when it returns
   * Again, not something you're used to thinking about